jmbost20/Personal-Data/README.md

 #### ***For Privacy Reasons, the full .py, .ipynb, and commensurate data will not be uploaded, but instead screenshots will be provided.

 #### Project Goal
-Use free available tools to create a sandbox system for tracking various behaviors.
+Use free available tools to create a sandbox system to enable the user to dynamically update and choose what variables they track.

 ### Overview
 This project uses many products from Google Suite including Google Forms and Google Sheets to enable control in crafting of the project.